 What is Blood?

-Blood actually makes up between 7% to 8% of the body weight of a human.
+Blood makes up between 7% to 8% of the body weight of a human.
 That equals up to six quarts of blood in an adult.
-The biggest function of blood, as most people know, is to carry oxygen and nutrients throughout the body.
+The most significant function of blood, as most people know, is to carry oxygen and nutrients throughout the body.
 Simply put, without blood circulating through our system, we would die instantly.

 Aside from these major functions, however, blood carries out so much more.
 Some of the biggest functions of blood include: